France takes Chinese billions despite EU concerns

 Top EU officials and China will meet at a subsequent summit in Brussels on 9 April.

-The draft summit communique, seen by Reuters, calls for the removal of market access barriers on both sides to stimulate further investment despite the strategic concerns.
+A draft summit communique, seen by the Reuters news agency, called for the removal of market access barriers on both sides to stimulate further investment despite the strategic concerns.

 China and the EU will "agree by summer 2019 on a set of priority market access barriers and requirements facing their operators," the draft statement said.